Egg Drop Soup

 Then as you can see, the eggs are cooked and ready to go!
 For a few final seasonings, drizzle the all-important sesame oil into the soup.
 (Start with less and add more if you’d like — a little goes a long way.)

 Then I also like to stir in some corn and green onions.
 Both are optional, but highly recommended from Yours Truly.

 Also be sure to season the soup with salt and pepper at this point, to taste.
 I like generous pinches of both in my soup.

 Finally, dish it up and top the soup with a few extra green onions for presentation.

 So beautiful, so comforting, and so delicious.
 And it can all literally be ready to go in less than 15 minutes.

 This Egg Drop Soup Recipe includes detailed directions and photos to guide you through the preparation of this renowned Asian favorite.
 Whisk together chicken stock (chilled or room-temperature), cornstarch, ginger and garlic powder in a medium saucepan until combined and no lumps remain.
 Heat over high heat until boiling, stirring occasionally.
 Meanwhile, whisk together the eggs and egg whites in a small measuring cup or bowl.
 (I find the measuring cup easier for pouring.)
 Once the broth reaches a boil, remove from heat.
 Then use a fork or whisk to stir the broth in a circular motion, while slowly pour the whisked eggs into the soup to create egg ribbons.
 Stir in the sesame oil, green onions and corn (optional) until combined.
-Season with salt and pepper to taste.
+Season with salt and pepper to taste, also adding a dash or two of more sesame oil if you'd like more of that flavor.
 Serve immediately, topped with additional green onions for garnish.
 If you make this recipe, be sure to snap a photo and hashtag it #gimmesomeoven.
 I'd love to see what you cook!

 Egg Drop Soup